DBraun/DawDreamer/README.md

 ## License

-If you use DawDreamer, you must obey the licenses of JUCE, pybind11, Steinberg VST2/3, FAUST, and Maximillian.
+If you use DawDreamer, you must obey the licenses of JUCE, pybind11, Libsamplerate, Rubberband, Steinberg VST2/3, FAUST.

 ## Release Notes